Vaibhav7860/yt-codehelp-python/Lectures/Lecture5/README.md

   count = a.find(b) #Output = 0
   print(count)
   ```
-* Program - [Program to slice string from desired string from another string]() - It is also called as Cropping
+* Program - [Program to slice a string from desired strin then find index]() - It is also called as Cropping
 * Program - [Program to display YES/NO for string]()
 * Above, program is correct but Python has another keyword called as __`in`__
 * For Example: